serendipity325/Python/Machine Learning/Perceptron/README.md

+# Perceptron

-# This is a single layer perceptron algorithm
+This is a single layer perceptron algorithm